WinSPC.comWinSPC.com

 WinSPC Means Lower Costs and Higher Quality

 WinSPC is software to help manufacturers create the highest quality product for the lowest possible cost.
-You can learn more here or try it free for 60 days.
+You can learn more here.

 Essentially, the value that is plotted is the difference between the part measurement and the nominal value.
 (Note: The nominal value refers to the value that is typically specified on an engineering drawing as the desired value and is often halfway between the lower and upper specification limits.)
 Once the differences are computed, the control limits may be established in the normal way.